Sundubu Jjigae (Korean Soft Tofu Stew with Clams & Shrimp)

 Instructions

-- To make the anchovy stock, combine dried anchovies and sea kelp with water in a pot.
+- Make the stock: combine dried anchovies and sea kelp with water in a pot.
 Bring to boil and simmer for 3-4 minutes.
 Discard the sea kelp once water comes to boil.
 Discard the anchovies and reserve the stock.

-- If using fresh or frozen whole clams, soak them in cold water for 5 minutes.
+- Prep the seafood: If using fresh or frozen whole clams, soak them in cold water for 5 minutes.
 If you see that the clam shells are open, that’s a good sign.
 Discard any clams that are closed.
 If using clam meat, you don’t need to soak it in water.

 - Addition of an egg: If you like to add an egg, crack it right on the soup at the last minute and remove the pot from the heat.
 The remaining heat in the pot will cook the egg.
 You can stir the egg to break the yolk while waiting.